membraneframework/membrane_rpicam_plugin/README.md

 ## Usage

-The following pipeline captures 5 seconds from the RaspberryPi camera and saves it to `/data/output.h264`:
+The following script creates and starts a pipeline capturing 5 seconds from the RaspberryPi camera module and saving it to `/data/output.h264`:

 ```elixir
 defmodule Rpicam.Pipeline do